p-lahanas/Atmel-Projects/README.md

-# CSSE3010
+# Atmel-Projects
-The follow code base contains all the Source Code for the CSSE3010 course at the University of Queensland.
+The follow code base contains all the source code for an embedded systems course at the University of Queensland.

 ## mylib
 The mylib directory contains all the source code written by the student (me).